Catholics can take a lesson in the courage to follow a well-formed Christian conscience from Dr. Martin Luther King, Jr.

 This article is reprinted and republished with permission of Most Reverend Charles J. Chaput, O.F.M.
 Cap.

-Charles J. Chaput, O.F.M.
-Cap., is the archbishop emeritus of Philadelphia.
-He is the author of: Things Worth Dying For: Thoughts on a Life Worth Living, Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2017 Archbishop Charles Chaput
+Charles J. Chaput is the archbishop emeritus of Philadelphia.
+He is author of Things Worth Dying For: Thoughts on a Life Worth Living, Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2017 Archbishop Charles Chaput